MaanasTaneja/Override3D/README.md

 # Override3D
 Override3D is a simple 3D rendering engine I'm in the process of creating, as of now it simply exists as a decent enough foundation and boilerplate (I may yet still refactor this a bunch more).
 Gradually, it would become a sandbox of sorts to implement and test out more advanced graphical techniques, such as PBR, volumetrics etc.

-In its current state, it's a fully functioning 3D renderer, capable of loading different types of models (Wavefront, GLTF) via Assimp.
-The renderer has been thought out in a way to make adding new features easier.
-For example, the entire engine is object oriented, and a clear hierarchy has been established, base classes of all major components are done - CVerexBuffer, CMesh, CMaterial, CRenderable and so on.
-This would  enable me to simply derive from this "Common" code bases and create speciality objects such as AVertexBuffer (Animated Vertex Buffer), UIRenderable (A renderable that is used exclusively as a UI flat quad) and so on.
+A common theme in Override's codebase is the abundance of inheritance and virtualisation, so as to allow room for expansion, modifcation and specialised objects.
+Initially I had planned to have a bunch of interfaces which would provide a common template for every single class in the engine, but that proved to be superfluous and cumbersome, instead I went the regular inheritance route, having 'C' objects (aka COMMON OBJECTS : CVerexBuffer, CMesh, CMaterial, CRenderable and so on.) that would contain alot of the resuable and vital code.
+We can now derive from these classes and create specialty objects to suit our needs : [AVertexBuffer (Animated Vertex Buffer), UIRenderable (A renderable that is used exclusively as a UI flat quad) and so on.]

+In its current state, the default shaders are pretty limited, mostly due to the fact that I haven't really focused my energy on the GPU side as of now, instead focusing on creating a decent, and expansible boiler plate.

+#Feature List
+*Flexible rendering pipeline, A single Renderer class draws something called a Renderable, which is a container that has a Mesh, Maerial and a Transform.
+*The Mesh component must be provided a vector of "Vertex" 's, a struct that defines a single vertex.
+The Material classes can be provided with textures, shaders, etc. The Textures can also be configured (filtering, mipmapping etc)
+*Capable of loading various model types (OBJ, GLTF, ETC) using Assimp.
+*Simple Parenting system using Transforms
+*Simple Scene System

+#TODO List
+*Adding light nodes, and lighting (along with better shaders) *Blending and transparency
+*Re-writing the Model Loader to be more reliable